quicwg/load-balancers/draft-ietf-quic-load-balancers.md

 In the dynamic allocation method, the load balancer assigns server IDs dynamically so that configuration does not require fixed server ID assignment.
-This reduces linkability.
-However, it requires state at the load balancer that roughly scales with the number of connections, until the server ID codespace is exhausted.
+This reduces linkability and simplifies configuration.

+To summarize, the load balancer forwards incoming Initial packets arbitrarily and both load balancer and server are sometimes able to infer a potential server ID allocation from the CID in the packet.
+The server can signal acceptance of that allocation by using it immediately, in which case both entities add it to their permanent table.
+Usually, however, the server will reject the allocation by not using it, in which case it is not added to the permanent assignment list.

 #### Configuration Agent Actions